Interacting with a deformable object#

 Note

-The deformable object is only supported in GPU simulation and requires a mesh object to be spawned with the deformable body physics properties on it.
+Deformable objects require a mesh object to be spawned with backend-specific deformable body physics

 As seen in the rigid body tutorial, we can spawn the deformable object into the scene in a similar fashion by creating